QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Window ventialtion in case of overheating (cooling)**

 In order to simplify window ventilation (for cooling) in case of overheating of the rooms the function "window ventilation in case of overheating" can be activated (see following figure).
-This requires the specification of an air exchange rate (typically 1...2/h) and a threshold for the room temperature at which occupants may open the windows.
+This requires the specification of  air changes per hour (typically 1...2/h) and a threshold for the room temperature at which occupants may open the windows.
 Actual window ventilation of the overheated rooms will only occur if, as a further condition, the temperature difference between the indoor air and the outdoor air meets a minimum value.
 If a value of 1 Kelvin is set for this parameter then the temperature of the outdoor air must be at least 1 K below the temperature of the indoor air for the window ventilation to actually become active during the simulation.
 This parameter can be set to 0 Kelvin as the default setting.

 **Infiltration**

-By defining an air exchange rate (see following figure) a constant air exchange rate is applied to all conditioned zones of the building during the simulation to reproduce the building's leakage.
+By defining the air changes per hour (see following figure) a constant air exchange rate is applied to all conditioned zones of the building during the simulation to reproduce the building's leakage.
 Reference values can be found in the GenSim reference library.

 ![definition of other parameters](fig\231025_definition_further_parameters.PNG)